ABOUT LEIGH

 Advocating for Lee: When GE refused to meaningfully discuss using rail and hydraulic pumping in their proposed transportation plan to clean up the UDF (Upland Disposal Facility), Leigh advocated for Lee residents, successfully persuading the Great Barrington Selectboard to support the Town of Lee's request to release the Rest of River executive session.
 READ HERE (1) READ HERE (2) READ HERE (3)

-Leigh is a solo parent who has raised her three children on her own.
+Leigh is a solo parent who has raised her three children entirely on her own.
 Her youngest daughter, a Monument Mountain Regional High School graduate, is now a cadet at the United States Air Force Academy in Colorado Springs.
 Her son, a recent UMass Amherst graduate, works at Moderna, advancing life-saving vaccines and therapeutics.
 Leigh’s older daughter is a senior at George Washington University, studying Political Science.

 Leigh has a Bachelor of Science degree from Ithaca College and a Master of Arts from the National University of Ireland, Galway.